Henry Wood: BBC and the Proms

-On his return to England from his first Hollywood trip, Wood found himself in the middle of a feud between the chairman of Chappell's, William Boosey, and the BBC.
+On his return to England from his first Hollywood trip, Wood found himself in the middle of a feud between the chairman of Chappell's, William Boosey, and the British Broadcasting Corporation (BBC).
 Boosey had conceived a passionate hostility to the broadcasting of music, fearing that it would lead to the end of live concerts.
 He attempted to prevent anyone who wished to perform at the Queen's Hall from broadcasting for the BBC.
 This affected many of the artists whom Wood and Newman needed for the Proms.
 The matter was unresolved when Newman died in 1926.
 Shortly afterwards, Boosey announced that Chappell's would no longer support concerts at the Queen's Hall.
 The prospect that the Proms might not be able to continue caused widespread dismay, and there was a general welcome for the BBC's announcement that it would take over the running of the Proms, and would also run a winter series of symphony concerts at the Queen's Hall.

 The BBC regime brought immediate benefits.
 The use of the second half of concerts to promote Chappell's songs ceased, to be replaced by music chosen for its own excellence: on the first night under the BBC's control, the songs in the second half were by Schubert, Quilter and Parry rather than ballads from Chappell's.
 For Wood, the greatest benefit was that the BBC gave him twice as much rehearsal time as he had previously enjoyed.
 He now had a daily rehearsal and extra rehearsals as needed.
 He was also allowed extra players when large scores called for them, instead of having to rescore the work for the forces available.

 In 1929, Wood played a celebrated practical joke on musicologists and critics.
 "I got very fed up with them, always finding fault with any arrangement or orchestrations that I made ... 'spoiling the original' etc. etc.", and so Wood passed off his own orchestration of Bach's Toccata and Fugue in D minor, as a transcription by a Russian composer called Paul Klenovsky.
 In Wood's later account, the press and the BBC "fell into the trap and said the scoring was wonderful, Klenovsky had the real flare [sic] for true colour etc. – and performance after performance was given and asked for."
 Wood kept the secret for five years before revealing the truth.
 The press treated the deception as a great joke; The Times entered into the spirit of it with a jocular tribute to the lamented Klenovsky.